-Paula’s Choice Skincare has acne figured out—we’ve been there, and we don’t want others to have to suffer with breakouts.
-We approach acne differently from other skincare lines because we use research-proven, gold-standard ingredients that target the sources of acne, fast.
-Here’s how the morning and evening skincare routines would look—once you get the hang of it, you’ll be surprised at how fast it goes—clear skin will be its own reward.
+Here’s how the morning and evening skin care routines would look—once you get the hang of it, you’ll be surprised at how fast it goes—clear skin will be its own reward.

-- Cleanse with a soap-free, water-soluble formula designed to be gentle (because not being gentle to skin can increase acne breakouts), but cleanse thoroughly.
-Paula’s Choice Skincare CLEAR Normalizing Cleanser is ideal.
+- Cleanse with a face wash suitable for acne-prone skin.
+Choose a soap-free, water-soluble formula designed to be gentle (because not being gentle to skin can increase acne breakouts), but cleanse thoroughly.
 Use a soft washcloth or soft-bristle cleansing brush to make sure you remove excess oil.

-- Exfoliate to help unclog pores with a leave-on, gentle, salicylic acid product designed for acne-prone skin.
-Paula’s Choice Skincare CLEAR Anti-Redness Exfoliating Solution is perfect; you’ll be amazed at the difference a product like this makes—much better for acne than a face scrub!
-Choose our Regular Strength version for mild to moderate breakouts; use Extra Strength for more stubborn acne.
+- Exfoliate to help unclog pores with a gentle, leave-on liquid exfoliant for acne.
+You’ll be amazed at the difference a product like this makes—much better for acne than a harsh face scrub!

-- Apply a benzoyl peroxide product to all breakout-prone areas.
+- Apply a benzoyl peroxide treatment to all breakout-prone areas.
 Benzoyl peroxide is the gold standard acne-fighting ingredient because it immediately targets the source of acne breakouts.
-Paula’s Choice Skincare CLEAR Daily Skin-Clearing Treatment comes in two strengths: 2.5% or 5% benzoyl peroxide.
-Begin with the lower strength and see how your skin responds before moving to the higher strength option.
+Begin with a lower strength (2.5%) and see how your skin responds before moving to the higher strength (5%) option.

 - Sun damage can make post-acne marks worse, so daily sun protection is the “secret weapon” in caring for acne-prone skin.
 Skipping this step can cause the redness left behind from a breakout to linger.
-If you’ve tried sunscreens, but found them too heavy or thick-feeling, Paula’s Choice Skincare CLEAR Ultra-Light Daily Mattifying Fluid is likely to change your mind!\
+If you’ve tried sunscreens, but found them too heavy or thick-feeling, a featherlight, oil-free sunscreen is likely to change your mind.

 The evening routine is the same as the morning routine, minus the sunscreen.
-If your skin is dry or you notice some mild flaking, apply a thin layer of a light, gel-type moisturizer over those areas.
-Paula’s Choice Skincare SKIN BALANCING Invisible Finish Moisture Gel hydrates and smooths skin texture without feeling the least bit slick or greasy.
-You can dab it around the eyes, too!
+If your skin is dry or you notice some mild flaking, apply a thin layer of a lightweight, oil-free moisturizer over those areas.
+You can dab it around the eyes, too.

 Hidden Acne Triggers